nishitdixit/rolling_Dice/README.md

 This is just a simple tutorial purpose app

+**NOTE**
+its better to mention full path in Image asset like:

+AssetImage('assets/images/dice-png-$rightDiceNumber.png')

+otherwise if you metion like:

+AssetImage('images/dice-png-$rightDiceNumber.png')

+then this will work fine on browser but will cause error in emulator.

 ## Getting Started

 This project is a starting point for a Flutter application.